Richie Navari pitched a gem in 9.1 innings on the mound

-Following his 11th season at the helm of the Louisiana Tech baseball program, Wade Simoneaux has turned the Bulldogs into perhaps one of the more prolific offensive teams in the south.
+Entering his 12th season at the helm of the Louisiana Tech baseball program, Wade Simoneaux has turned the Bulldogs into perhaps one of the more prolific offensive teams in the south.

-In just 11 seasons with the Bulldogs, Simoneaux has compiled over 275 wins and has turned J.C.
+In the past 11 seasons with the Bulldogs, Simoneaux has compiled over 275 wins and has turned J.C.
 Love Field at Pat Patterson Park into a true home field advantage as LA Tech has built a .686 winning percentage since 2006.

 Over the course of the 2013 season, Simoneaux and the Bulldogs relied on a quality pitching staff that was put in place over the last few years.
 With that, LA Tech pitchers recorded a 4.48 team earned run average in 56 games, making the 2013 season the most successful for any Bulldog staff since the 1993 season.